GENERAL

 PATENT TERM EXTENSION

-The request for a patent term extension must be made within 90 days of obtaining a registration for any of such compounds, processes, compositions or kits at the Israeli Ministry of Health.
+The petition for patent term extension must be submitted to the Israel Patent Office within 90 days (non-extendable) from the date of registration of the pharmaceutical preparation or the medical device by the Israeli Ministry of Health.

-According to the amendment, an extension order shall be in effect for a period equal to the shortest extension period among the extensions granted with respect to a corresponding patent in Australia, Austria, Italy, Iceland, Ireland, Belgium, Japan, Germany, Denmark, Holland, Greece, Luxembourg, Spain, Portugal, Finland, France, Norway, Sweden, Switzerland, UK and USA.
+According to Amendment No. 7, an extension order would be in effect for a period equal to the shortest extension period granted for a corresponding patent in Australia, Austria, Italy, Iceland, Ireland, Belgium, Japan, Germany, Denmark, Holland, Greece, Luxembourg, Spain, Portugal, Finland, France, Norway, Sweden, Switzerland, UK and USA.

-Moreover, the accumulative total term (of the patent and extension) shall end not later than 14 years after the day on which the first marketing approval was issued in any of the above-mentioned 21 countries.
+An additional restriction is that the cumulative total term (of the patent and any extension granted) shall end not later than 14 years after the date of the first marketing approval in any of the six recognized states.

 PARALLEL IMPORTATION OF PATENTED PRODUCTS